Skip to main content

 Datasets

 Datasets are point-wise specifications of a varying Vali.
 Datasets can also be measurements added to a Vali for reference.
-Users can create a dataset similar to creating a Vali and select the dataset.
+Users can create a dataset similar to creating a Vali and select the dataset (see Figure Creating a Dataset).

-Once the dataset Vali is created, select the dataset Vali (1).
+Once the dataset Vali is created (see Figure Setting up the Dataset), select the dataset Vali (1).
 The details tab opens and within the tab, the user can input the X-axis or Y-axis values.
 You also can import from CSV or XLSX (2).

 Adding a Dataset

-To add a dataset to a Vali, click the "convert to dataset" (1) button in the Vali details.
+To add a dataset to a Vali, click the "convert to dataset" (1) button in the Vali details (see Figure Converting Vali to Dataset).

 Add points to the dataset by adding a new row with the plus symbol underneath the table.

 The variable will by default have the name "X" and no unit.
 You can change the name by clicking on the current name and typing a new name.
-You can change the unit by hovering over the name and clicking the settings symbol over the name cell.
+You can change the unit by scrolling down and going into the “Properties“ section of the “Dataset”.

 Interpolation and Extrapolation